-Charles C. Conte is the brother of Lisa A. Conte, who has served as our President, Chief Executive Officer and a member of our board of directors since she founded the company in June 2013.
+Charles C. Conte is the brother of Lisa A. Conte, who Conte has served as our President, Chief Executive Officer and a member of our board of directors since she founded the company in June 2013.

-On September 11, 2018, Charles C. Conte purchased a convertible promissory note in the aggregate principal amount of \$111,250 convertible at a price of \$0.85 per share of common stock and a warrant exercisable for 33,918 shares of common stock with an exercise price of \$1.23 per share on terms substantially the same as those negotiated with a third party.
+On September 11, 2018, Charles C. Conte purchased a convertible promissory note in the aggregate principal amount of \$111,250 convertible at a price of \$0.85 per share of common stock and a warrant exercisable for 33,918 shares of common stock with an exercise price of \$1.23 per share.